kateharborne/SimSpin/basic_usage.markdown

 ```

 Observing details such as the name of the person who ran the file, the name of the object and the redshift at which is was observed are all included in this header.
-Importantly, we also record the name and location of the `SimSpin` file from which this observation was made (denoted as `ARCFILE`), enabling files to be reproduced in the future.
+Importantly, we also record the name and location of the SimSpin file from which this observation was made (denoted as `ARCFILE`), enabling files to be reproduced in the future.
+Similarly, the SimSpin version number is recorded within the `ORIGIN` element.
 Admittedly, several aspects to this header have to be invented as they do not have any physical meaning for mock observations (`RA` and `DEC`, for example), but are required for consistency with their observational counterparts.
 **We have made these *invented* properties clear to the user by stating `mocked` in the comment of the header parameters.**